quantifiedmagic/quantifiedmagic.github.io/_posts/2021-06-24-the-magic-cafe.md

 &nbsp;

 But, what else can we do with the dataset that is not accessible on the website's front page?
-Next, below I answer a few simple questions using the dataset.
+Below, I answer a few simple questions using the dataset.

 ## Which thread contains the most posts?